DenverBotanicGardens/specimenImageProcessAutomation/KHD_ImageProcessor_Globus/README.md

 ## _DeleteWebVersions_KHD_ImagesGlobus.bat

-This .bat file can be run once all images are imported to Globus.
+Double click this .bat file to run once all images are imported to Globus.
 It simply deletes all the reduced quality .jpg web version files from the local directory.

 ## Final Step - Run Image Processing within Symbiota
 To map the images from Globus to their corresponding specimen record, you must run the KU Globus processing profile within your Symbiota portal